- Message from the Secretary

 Legislative and policy context

 The DJCS Plan contributes to efforts across government and the community to improve outcomes for people with disabilities.
-As such, the plan has been developed in the context of the department’s obligations under the Victorian Disability Act and State Disability Plan, and a wider legislative and policy context.
+As such, the plan has been developed in the context of the department’s obligations under the Victorian Disability Act and Absolutely everyone: State disability plan 2017 – 2020 , and a wider legislative and policy context.
 The plan also responds to the specific issues experienced by people who come into contact with the justice system and is guided by lessons learnt from previous plans.

 The DJCS Plan contributes to efforts across government and the community to improve outcomes for people with disabilities.
 As such, the Plan has been developed in the context of the department’s obligations under the Victorian Disability Act and State Disability Plan, and a wider legislative and policy context.
 The Plan also responds to the specific issues experienced by people who come into contact with the justice system and is guided by lessons learnt from previous plans.

 The DJCS Plan draws on principles and themes contained in and through: